-- (i) (a) The Company is maintaining proper records showing full particulars, including quantitative details and situation of property, Plant and Equipment, capital work-inprogress. - The Company is maintaining proper records showing full particulars of intangible assets; - (b) All Property, Plant and Equipment have been physically verified by the management in a phased periodical manner, which in our opinion is reasonable having regard to the size of the Company and the nature of its assets.
+- (i) (a) (A) The Company is maintaining proper records showing full particulars, including quantitative details and situation of property, Plant and Equipment, capital work-in-progress. - (B) The Company is maintaining proper records showing full particulars of intangible assets; - (b) All Property, Plant and Equipment have been physically verified by the management in a phased periodical manner, which in our opinion is reasonable having regard to the size of the Company and the nature of its assets.
 According to the information and explanations given to us, no material discrepancies were noticed on such verification. - (c) As per the information and explanations given to us, the immovable properties owned by the company are held in the name of the company. - (d) The company has not revalued any of its Property, Plant and Equipment (including Right of Use assets) or intangible assets or both during the year.
-Accordingly, the reporting under Clause 3(i)(d) of the Order is not applicable to the Company. - (e) As per the information and explanations given to us, no proceeding have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made there under. - (ii) (a) The physical verification of inventory has been conducted at reasonable intervals by the management during the year and, in our opinion, the coverage and procedures of such verification by Management is appropriate.
-The discrepancies noticed on physical verification of inventory as compared to book records were not 10% or more in aggregate for each class of inventory. - (b) During the year, the Company has been sanctioned working capital limits in excess of ₹ 5 crores, in aggregate, from banks on the basis of security of current assets.
-The Company has filed quarterly returns or statements with such banks, which are in agreement with the books of account other than those as set out below.
+Accordingly, the reporting under Clause 3(i)(d) of the Order is not applicable to the Company. - (e) As per the information and explanations given to us, no proceeding have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act,1988 (45 of 1988) and rules made there under. - (ii) (a) The physical verification of inventory has been conducted at reasonable intervals by the management during the year and, in our opinion, the coverage and procedures of such verification by Management is appropriate.
+The discrepancies noticed on physical verification of inventory as compared to book records were not 10% or more in aggregate for each class of inventory. - (b) According to the information and explanations given to us, the company has been sanctioned working capital limits against security of current assets in excess of five crore rupees, in aggregate, from banks.
+Based upon the audit procedure performed by us, the quarterly returns or statements filed by the company with such banks are materially in agreement with the books of account of the Company. - (iii) (a) During the year the company has not made any investments and not provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability partnerships or any other parties. - (b) According to the information and explanations given to us and based on the audit procedures performed by us, we are of the opinion that the investment made, guarantees provided, security given and the terms and conditions of the grant of all loans and advances in the nature of loans and guarantees are not prejudicial to the interest of the Company. - (c) According to the information and explanation given to us and based on the audit procedures performed by us, the schedule of repayment of principal and payment of interest have been stipulated for loans and advances in the nature of loans, and the repayments of principal amount of loans and receipts of interest have been regular during the year.